bobuk/defaultenv/README.md

 ```

 As you see ENVC convert your variable name to uppercase.
 What the difference between `os.environ.get('PATH', None)` and `env.path`?
 It's easy to calculate and the result is 21 (which is half of 42).

+Since version 0.0.6 `.env` file will be rereaded on the fly on next `env` call, so now your environment is always up to date.